This article is so comprehensive that I had to separate it out from my post on cleaning and maintaining workout equipment.

 First of all, if your bar came with a layer of dark oil on it, wipe that crap off.
 That oil is put on at the end of the manufacturing process to protect the bar from corrosion while in storage and being shipped around the world.
 They seem to like to use a thicker brown oil for some reason.
 I’m no oil expert, so whatever.
 But wipe it off.
 You don’t need it getting all over your hands, clothes, equipment and floor.

-Bare steel (aka : raw) bars need oil more than any other bars, given that there’s nothing protecting it from moisture at all.
+Bare carbon steel bars need oil more than any other bars, given that there’s nothing protecting it from moisture at all.
 Black oxide coated bars also need oil.
 The black oxide coating is designed to protect against rust only when it can interact with oil.
 I had a black oxide bar for a few years, but it was kept in the back room, not a garage, and usually with the back door closed, so the moisture exposure was limited to sweat.
 It did develop a patina pretty quickly where the black oxide had worn off in the center, but no active rust.
 I rarely oiled it.
-If it were in the garage I wouldn’t be so optimistic.

 With other finishes, it’s up to you.
 A stainless steel bar is protected against rust like nothing else, so unless it’s actually stored outside then you don’t need to worry about it.
 Cerakote is the same way.
 Chrome is nearly as good.
 Zinc could use some oil.

 But your bar doesn’t have to feel oily or slippery.
 Here’s what you do.